Skip to content

 • Whether people still go back to spreadsheets or old tools

 If the team keeps falling back to the previous workflow, the MVP is not really solved yet.
+At that point, it is worth revisiting whether custom software makes more sense than SaaS for the long term.

 When to iterate and when to expand